Rethinking Coronavirus

 a well of nurturing

-I am also super excited that on 5/11/24 I was invited to present to Mongolian psychologists, educators, social workers, and legal professionals on “Applied Psychological Ethics” in Ulaanbaatar, the capital of Mongolia.
+I was super excited that I was invited to present in person and via zoom on May 11, 2024 in Ulaanbaatar, the capital of Mongolia (with simultaneous translation into Mongolian), for Mongolian psychologists, educators, social workers, and legal professionals on “Applied Psychological Ethics”.
+(The course announcement in Mongolian.)

 Riding in the Gobi Desert